ckamps/hubitat-driver-ha7net/README.md

 ## Auto Refreshing Child Device Readings

-Since the HA7Net is not actively sending sensor data to Hubitat, you'll typically want to set up a rule in Rules Manager (RM) to periodically issue a refresh of the sensors.
-In a timer-based rule, you can specify the command `refreshChildDevices` to force a refresh of all child devices.
+Since the HA7Net is not actively sending sensor data to Hubitat, you'll typically want to set up a rule in Rule Machine (RM) to periodically trigger a refresh of the sensors by selecting an every n minutes (or whatever) trigger and an action of "refresh" on the parent device.
+Doing so will result in the `refreshChildren` command being sent to the parent.